KevinDoughty/view-model-redux/README.md

 # view-model-redux
 This shows a basic view model using Redux.
-The code is loosely based on the [tree-view example from Redux](https://github.com/reactjs/redux/tree/master/examples/tree-view).
+The code is loosely based on the [Redux tree-view example](https://github.com/reactjs/redux/tree/master/examples/tree-view).

 Divider location, selection and disclosure triangle toggled state are preserved through undo and redo.
 View state differs depending on direction travelled via undo or redo,